Monarchy of Norway: Full independence

 In 1905 a series of disputes between parliament and the King culminated with the matter of separate Norwegian consuls to foreign countries.
 Norway had grown into one of the world's leading shipping nations, but Sweden retained control of both the diplomatic and consulate corps.
 Although businessmen needed assistance abroad, the Swedes had little insight into Norwegian shipping, and consulates were not even established in several important shipping cities.
 The demand for separate Norwegian consuls was seen as very important by the Norwegian parliament and society.
 The Storting proposed a law establishing a separate Norwegian consulate corps.
 King Oscar II refused to ratify the law and subsequently the Norwegian cabinet resigned.
 The king was unable to form any other government that had the support of parliament, and so it was deemed on 7 June that he had failed to function as King of Norway.

 In a plebiscite of the Norwegian people on 13 August, there were an overwhelming 368,208 votes (99.95%) in favor of dissolution of the Union, against 184 (0.05%) opposed, with 85% of Norwegian men voting.
 No women voted, as universal suffrage was not granted until 1913; however Norwegian feminists collected more than 200,000 signatures in favor of dissolution.

-During the summer a Norwegian delegation had already approached the 33-year-old Prince Carl of Denmark, the second son of the Crown Prince Frederick of Denmark.
-The Norwegian parliament had considered other candidates but ultimately chose Prince Carl, partly because he already had a son to continue the line of succession, but more significantly because Carl was married to Maud of Wales, the daughter of King Edward VII.
+During the summer a Norwegian delegation had already approached the 33-year-old Prince Carl of Denmark, the second son of the Crown Prince Frederik of Denmark.
+The Norwegian parliament had considered other candidates but ultimately chose Prince Carl, partly because he already had a son to continue the line of succession, but more significantly because he was descended from independent Norwegian kings and Carl was also married to Maud of Wales, the daughter of King Edward VII.
 By bringing in a king with British royal ties, it was hoped that Norway could court Britain's support.